Team2-DES-Head-Unit/DES_Head-Unit/INSTALL.md

 --------------------------------------------------------------------------------------------------------
 ## 🚀 Quick Installation (Recommended)

-Run the following command to install all required dependencies at once:
+Run the following command to install all required dependencies and packages at once:

 ```bash
 sudo apt install -y \